Duet3D/wiki-content/User_manual/Tuning/Input_shaping.md

 Each time the acceleration of the tool head changes, any resonances are excited.
 Input shaping adjusts the period of acceleration and/or breaks the acceleration up into a number of steps of different sizes, so that later acceleration changes induce ringing equal and opposite to the ringing induces by earlier acceleration changes.

-For the technically minded, here are smoe references to academic papers about input shaping:
+For the technically minded, here are some references to academic papers about input shaping:

 https://www.researchgate.net/publication/316556412_INPUT_SHAPING_CONTROL_TO_REDUCE_RESIDUAL_VIBRATION_OF_A_FLEXIBLE_BEAM
 http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.465.1337&rep=rep1&type=pdf